How I Went From Fat Ass to Phat AssWeight Loss 3 min Read

 This section is about losing your body fat.

-In the previous section we covered building muscle as the best form of exercise to lose stubborn belly fat through increasing your metabolism.
+We covered building muscle as the best exercise to lose stubborn belly fat by increasing your metabolism in the previous section.

 There is more exercise you can be doing to speed things up, and we haven’t even talked about diet yet.